-Victorio Peak, a craggy outcropping of rock barely five hundred feet tall, lies in the center of a dry desert lake known as the Hembrillo Basin.
-Beyond the Hembrillo Basin is a hundred mile stretch of desert known as the Jornada del Muerto.
-Victorio Peak, located in northern Dona Ana County, now lies within the White Sands Missile Range in south central New Mexico.
+Victorio Peak, a craggy outcropping of rock barely 500 feet tall, lies in the center of a desert lake known as the Hembrillo Basin in New Mexico.
+Beyond the Hembrillo Basin is a hundred-mile stretch of desert known as the Jornada del Muerto.
+Victorio Peak, located in northern Dona Ana County, now lies within the White Sands Missile Range in south-central New Mexico.

 In November 1937, Doc, Babe, and four others left on a deer hunt into the Hembrillo Basin.
-Setting up camp on the desert floor at the base of Victoria Peak, the men headed into the wilderness, while their wives stayed at camp.
+Setting up camp on the desert floor at the base of Victoria Peak, the men headed into the wilderness while their wives stayed at camp.
 Hunting by himself, Doc scouted the base of the mountain.
-When it began to rain, Doc sought shelter under a rocky overhang near the summit of the mountain.
-While waiting for the rain to subside he noticed a stone that looked as if it had been “worked” in some fashion.
-Reaching down, he was unable to budge it, but after digging around the rock, he got his hands under it.
-Lifting the rock, he found a hole that lead straight down into the mountain.
+When it began to rain, Doc sought shelter under a rocky overhang near the mountain’s summit.
+While waiting for the rain to subside, he noticed a stone that looked as if it had been “worked” somehow.
+Reaching down, he could not budge it, but after digging around the rock, he got his hands under it.
+Lifting the rock, he found a hole that led straight down into the mountain.

 Finally reaching the bottom, Doc stepped into a chamber the size of a small room.
 On the walls were drawings, some painted and others chiseled, that appeared to have been made by Indians.
 At one end of the chamber, the shaft continued downward.
-Once again, Doc began to descend, this time about 125 feet before the shaft again leveled off into a large natural cavern.
+Once again, Doc began to descend about 125 feet before the shaft again leveled off into a large natural cavern.
 Several smaller rooms had been chiseled from the rock along one wall.
-Stepping into the eerie darkness, Doc was alarmed when he saw a human skeleton, kneeling and securely tied to a stake driven into the ground.
+Stepping into the eerie darkness, Doc was alarmed when he saw a human skeleton, kneeling and securely tied to a stake, driven into the ground.
 The skeleton’s hands were bound behind its back — apparently, the person had been deliberately left there to die.
 Within moments he found more skeletons, most of them bound and secured to stakes like the first.
-Exploring further he found yet even more skeletons stacked in a small enclosure, much like a burial chamber.
-All told, he reportedly found twenty-seven human skeletons in the caverns of the mountain.
+Exploring further, he found even more skeletons stacked in a small enclosure, much like a burial chamber.
+All told, he reportedly found 27 human skeletons in the caverns of the mountain.

 Doc filled his pockets with gold coins, grabbed a couple of jeweled swords, and laboriously returned to Babe waiting anxiously at the surface.
-After telling her of what he had seen and showing her the loot, she insisted he go back into the mine for one of the iron bars.
-After much searching, he finally found a small iron bar that he could carry back through the narrow passageway.
+After telling her what he had seen and shown her the loot, she insisted he go back into the mine for one of the iron bars.
+After much searching, he finally found a small iron bar to carry back through the narrow passageway.
 When he reached the surface, he told Babe, “This is the last one of them babies I’m gonna bring out.”
 However, when Babe rolled the bar over, she noticed a yellow gleam where the gravel of the hillside had scratched off centuries of black grime.
-What looked to be a piece of iron was actually a solid gold bar.
+What looked to be a piece of iron was a solid gold bar.

-After the discovery of the treasure, Doc and Babe spent every free moment exploring the tunnels inside the mountain, living in a tent at the base of the peak.
+After discovering the treasure, Doc and Babe spent every free moment exploring the tunnels inside the mountain, living in a tent at the base of the peak.
 On each trip, Doc would retrieve two gold bars and as many artifacts as he could carry.
-At one time, he brought out a crown, which contained two hundred forty-three diamonds and one pigeon-blood ruby.
+At one time, he brought out a crown, which contained 243 diamonds and one pigeon-blood ruby.
 Yet, Doc trusted no one, not even his Babe, disappearing into the desert, hiding pieces of the treasure in places that he never revealed.

 In the spring of 1938, Doc Noss and Babe went to Santa Fe to establish legal ownership of the find, filing a lease with the State of New Mexico for the entire section of land surrounding Victorio Peak.
-Subsequently, he also filed several mining claims on and around Victorio Peak, as well as a treasure trove claim.
-With legal ownership established, Noss began to openly work the claim, but he also became increasingly paranoid, hiding the gold bars all over the desert.
+Subsequently, he also filed several mining claims on and around Victorio Peak and a treasure trove claim.
+With legal ownership established, Noss began to work the claim openly, but he also became increasingly paranoid, hiding the gold bars all over the desert.

 When Doc’s story eventually hit the headlines, scholars began speculating on how the enormous treasure could have come to be stashed inside Victorio Peak.
 Some believe that Doc Noss found the Casa del Cueva de Oro, Spanish for the House of the Golden Cave.